SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 Game.Hook.DInputForceDisable = true; | If we should completely remove support for DirectInput input from the game Game.Hook.XInputEnabled = true; | If enabled, will allow XInput devices to be used as a device input in Nucleus.
 This doesn't mean that it will work with the game if not supported.
 Game.Hook.XInputReroute = false; | If enabled, will allow XInput devices to act like DInput devices.
 This allows using more than 4 controllers.
 You can use only ONE XboxOne controller and you can't use at the same time the keyboard.
 You must click/alt+tab on the corresponding instance to make it work.
 In alternative, you can try to fix the problem by doing this [workaround](http://www.snes9x.com/phpbb3/viewtopic.php?t=27510) or try Xoutput.
 Game.UseDInputBlocker = true; | Setup wizark952's dinput blocker (block dinput for the game).
 This line will help users that use an XInput emulator.
-Use it when the script should restrict XInput gamepads and DInput will not be used in any way.
+Use it when the handler should restrict XInput gamepads and DInput will not be used in any way.

 ![dll finding 1](../static/img/dll-finding1.jpg)
 ![dll finding 2](../static/img/dll-finding2.png)